Hundreds weep for Darcey FreemanArticle from: Font

 February 6, 2009

-The head of Australia's Family Court says relatives
+head of Australia's Family Court

 of the young girl thrown from Melbourne's West Gate Bridge did not take